DecaHub/ngCalculator/README.md

 * +/- sign: assigns a negative or positive sign to the current number in the stack.
 The positive sign is not shown.

+## Set up:

+After cloning the project, please run the following:

+If you have `yarn` installed:

+Note: This requires `yarn v0.16` or higher.

+`yarn start`

+If you prefer to use `npm`, please modify the `package.json` file `script` property:

+From:

+`"start": "yarn && bower install && gulp"`

+to:

+`"start": "npm install && bower install && gulp"`

+and then run:

+`npm start`

+`start` is a script that will install the node and bower packages as well as start the Gulp automatic build workflow.
+Gulp will be running continuously in the background until you decide to stop it (CTRL + C in the Mac).
+A browser tab/window will open to display the application.
+Every time that you make a change to a non-library, non-node-module .css, .html or .js file, the browser will reload and display the changes automatically.